Hide and Seek with Gaia. Detectability of Predicted Thin-Disc Metal-Rich RR Lyrae Binaries in Gaia DR3 and DR4: Discussion

 A possible reason for the lack of Gaia DR3 detections is the modelled luminosity of the RRL companion.
 Specifically, \cite{Molina26} found that in long-period sdB binaries, the companion is observed to be almost 1 magnitude brigheter in the Gaia $G$-band than the \cite{Vos20} model predicts.
 If the RRLs companion main sequence stars are similarly brighter, it will reduce the motion of the photocenter and reduce the binary detectability in Gaia.
 Furthermore, both \citet{Vos20} and \citet{BI24} focused only on degenerately-ingiting progenitors with primary masses below approximately $2.1\,$M$_\odot$.
 These studies also imply (see also \citealt{Karczmarek17}) that progenitors with more massive primaries will produce shorter-period binaries, with periods between a few tens and a few hundreds of days.
 The full population of metal-rich RRLs will therefore contain both short- and long-period systems, which may help explain Gaia observations.

 The adopted models also assume weak RGB winds, preventing single-star formation of RRLs with $\mathrm{[Fe/H]} > -1.0$.
-Stronger winds could reduce the mass that must be removed through binary interactions, although this is likely subdominant during active mass transfer.
+Stronger winds could reduce the mass that must be removed through binary interactions, although this is likely subdominant during active mass transfer and a high wind efficiency at this metallicity regime is not consistent with asteroseismic observations \citep[][and references therein]{Yaguang25}.
 Moreover, differences in stellar modelling, including opacity, mixing-length calibration, boundary conditions, and helium and $\alpha$-element abundances, affect the maximum RGB radius and the core–envelope structure, thereby potentially impacting both the onset and outcome of mass transfer (see e.g. \citealt{Aguirre20}).
 An additional mechanism that may significantly affect the final orbital period is tidally enhanced stellar winds, whereby the presence of a companion boosts the red-giant mass-loss rate prior to Roche-lobe overflow \citep{Tout88}.
 This process can remove a substantial fraction of the envelope at relatively wide separations, potentially producing longer-period systems without requiring classical mass transfer, similar to models P2 and V065P2.
 Although invoked to explain horizontal-branch morphologies \citep{Lei13,Vos15}, it has not yet been explored specifically for partially stripped, metal-rich RRL progenitors, and there exist strong constraints on its viability \citep{Jorissen98, Vos15, Escorza20}.
 Additionally, it still remains highly challenging to produce a modified metal-rich RRL population through these modifications, while keeping the sdB predictions in agreement with observations.